noahfx/yanky/README.md

-# yanky -- Easy and Simple copy and paste module for GNU/Linux systems
+# yanky -- Easy and Simple copy and paste Python module for GNU/Linux systems

 In order to get yanky fully functional either one of the following software needs to be installed in your system: